Sbrady11/Phase-4/pythonControlFlow.md

 Parentheses () ensure your expressions are evaluated in the order you want.
 Anything in parentheses is evaluated as its own unit.

+## If/Else
+Indentation and notation are like this:

+        answer = "'Tis but a scratch!"

+        def black_knight():
+            if answer == "'Tis but a scratch!": return True
+            else:
+                return False       # Make sure this returns False

+        def french_soldier():
+            if answer == "Go away, or I shall taunt you a second time!": return True
+            else:
+                return False       # Make sure this returns False